 - But if the sender’s account is in other bank then the routing number of the receiver is required.

 Your routing number has nine digits number code of the United States bank location where you opened your account.

 The biggest difference between a routing number and a swift cost is that routing numbers are used for domestic wire transfer, whereas SWIFT codes are for international wire transfer.

 An ABA routing number (also known as routing number or routing transfer number) is a nine-digit number used by local or international banks to determine specific financial institutions within the United States when making a transaction.

 An ABA routing number is used for paper or check transfers.
 An ACH routing number is for electronic wire transfers or through online banking.
 Still, the ABA routing numbers and ACH routing numbers may be the same in some institutions, while they can also be different.

-If you’re a Bank of America client but your location is not on the list and if you want to confirm the routing numbers, I suggest checking and visiting the nearest Bank of America branch.
+If you’re a Bank of America client, but your location is not on the list, and you want to confirm the routing numbers, I suggest checking and visiting the nearest Bank of America branch.
 Keeping your Bank of America routing number or check handy guarantees you fast, secure, and cheap cross-border payments.

 Do You Need More Help?

 Please feel free to use the comment section down below.
 And while you’re at it, kindly share this page with your family and friends for future references.